tewarfel/nestedvm/README.md

 Makefile and upstream/Makefile both contain lines specifying Java version 1.8.
 If you have the 1.7 JDK installed, you can use that as well, just change the 1.8 to 1.7 in both places.

-This has also builds and runs under Yosemite (OSX 10.10.1) -Tom
+This also builds and runs under Yosemite (OSX 10.10.1) with Xcode 6.1, Homebrew, and Java 1.8 u25 -Tom